Glasser Carbon Composite violin outfit, acoustic

 Here is a clip from the Rio Olympics arts events of a Glasser violin (a custom made one, but it will give you an idea of what this company can do) - start about 27.15.
 That is an acoustic - electric violin which is listed separately on my site.

 Here is a recording made of the acoustic prototype outfit.
 This one was made by a Grade 5/6 player.
 One of the peculiarities of carbon fibre is that they sound different at a distance - in the same way as an electric instrument does.
 You don't have the resonance of wood under your ear.

-The standard outfit includes a Glasser premium fibreglass bow, Larsen strings, a Glasser tuner, rosin, and a polishing cloth, all in a rather nice Glasser backpack case.
+The standard outfit includes a Glasser premium fibreglass bow, Larsen strings for 4/4 (Prelude strings on smaller sizes), a Glasser tuner, rosin, and a polishing cloth, all in a rather nice Glasser backpack case.

 Here is a video review by John Timpany, a fiddler - again this is a recording of the prototype.
 It is necessary to point out that the tailpiece used for this recording is not the Glasser tailpiece - I swapped it.

 John's website may well be of interest to folk players, it is here